 Every time I make this my kids sing and dance, so much that it’s become comedic, but I can relate.
-When I was young, my brother and I would do the very same thing when our grandmother pulled out her ugly green pressure cooker, because that meant dumplings.
-You won’t need a pressure cooker for this comfort recipe but you will need a big bowl.
+When I was young, my brother and I would do the very same thing when our grandmother pulled out her big, green pressure cooker, because that meant dumplings.
+You won’t need a pressure cooker for this comforting recipe but you will need a big bowl.

 3 cups – chicken breast, cooked and shredded

 1 tablespoon – salt

 3 tablespoons – butter, melted

 1.5 cups – heavy whipping cream, warm

 In a food processor, pulse together the flour, baking powder, and salt, until evenly mixed 6-8 pulses.
 Add the heavy cream (may substitute whole milk) and butter.
 Combine using the food processor until the dough forms a ball.
 You could also use a kitchen mixer with the dough hook or you could combine all of these ingredients by hand.
 The dough should be soft but not stick to your finger when touched, if it’s sticky, add more flour, if flaky, add more cream.